Review | New documentary about the Metropolitan Museum of Art asks good questions, but not enough tough ones

 Lovers of art often dismiss the question before giving it a serious reckoning.
 Denyer’s film barely grazes the edges of the dilemma.
 But some of the ordinary visitors to the Met who emerge as central characters in the film help point toward a more holistic justification for a giant art museum.

-The film becomes genuinely compelling when it introduces Tracy-Ann Samuel, an African American mother of two daughters, a former New Yorker now living in Connecticut, and a longtime and devoted visitor to the Met.
-We see her at home, and in her car, driving to the museum, while explaining the cultural complexity of raising two black girls in a society where they are too often the only people of color in the room.
-How much does she tell them about the larger cultural turmoil around race and identity, and where in the Met can she find spaces that don’t belittle or marginalize her children?
+The film becomes genuinely compelling when it introduces Tracy-Ann Samuel, an African American mother of two daughters, a former New Yorker now living in Connecticut and a longtime and devoted visitor to the Met.
+We see her at home, and in her car, driving to the museum, while explaining the cultural complexity of raising two Black girls in a society where they are too often the only people of color in the room.
+How much does she tell them about the larger cultural turmoil around race and identity?
+And where in the Met can she find spaces that don’t belittle or marginalize her children?

-“Right now, the struggle is about balance, how much do we want to expose our girls to?”
+“Right now, the struggle is about balance: How much do we want to expose our girls to?”
 Samuel says.
-But she also knows the Met, and knows its collection.
+But she also knows the Met and knows its collection.

 “You have to know what you are looking for, but the Met does showcase power amongst people of color,” she says.
 At the Met, there is art from Egypt, art from Africa, art of the African diaspora.
 You just have to find it.